cloudevents/spec/extensions/sequence.md

 The `sequence` attribute represents the value of this event's order in the stream of events.
-The exact value and meaning of this attribute is defined by the `sequenceType` attribute.
+The exact value and meaning of this attribute is defined by the `sequencetype` attribute.
-If the `sequenceType` is missing, or not defined in this specification, event consumers will need to have some out-of-band communication with the event producer to understand how to interpret the value of the attribute.
+If the `sequencetype` is missing, or not defined in this specification, event consumers will need to have some out-of-band communication with the event producer to understand how to interpret the value of the attribute.